 - Unit of Primary Care Dentistry (teaching through years 2-5)

 The Medical School has a TurningPoint e-voting kit with 290 handsets which are available for units/departments to use.
-A user guide is available.
-(PDF, 195 kb)
+Video and user training guides and support are available at the TurningPoint website.

 To find out more about availability of TurningPoint voting systems across the University, visit the ESU Voting page.